10 – Winter Winds

 Although it has become such a cliche, Mumford really do have to be seen in a live setting to truly appreciate what they do.
 Their gigs have a real community feel to them, like a joyous union of like-minded people.
 This atmosphere really helps elevate their work to a new plane of feeling, where the positive, buoyant and earthy vibes make you feel like anything is possible.
 Nowhere is this more evident than during a live performance of I Will Wait, where banjo strumming and a fiendishly catchy chorus work together to create a gleeful utopia of love and joy which has to be seen to be believed.

 Although some read the lyrics as having religious connotations, simply taking them at face value makes the song much more enjoyable, with the narrative simply being about a man so in love with someone that he will wait forever, and withstand anything, to be with them.

-For a change, it’s not just the banjo which deserves special mention here, Ben Lovett’s accordion deserves a shout out as well.
+For a change, it’s not just the banjo that deserves special mention here, Ben Lovett’s accordion deserves a shout-out as well.
 While not as associated with Mumford as the banjo, the accordion is an instrument the band have regularly utilized in their music, and it works particularly well here as a perfect accompaniment to the calm and soaring vocals.

 The lead single from the band’s second album, I Will Wait served as an effective reintroduction to the band’s distinct sound, blending a sweet and soulful sing-along chorus with one of the band’s remarkable folk instrumentals.